Canar/2b/README.md

 ## Features and Configuration

+These programs are very lightly tested and have all kinds of inconsistencies.

 These programs are developed in the "Suckless" style and are configured\
 by editing `config.h`.
 This is where channel count, sampling rate,\
-sample format, and such are configured.
+sample format, and such are configured, ideally.

 `2b` defaults to CD audio quality: 44.1kHz 16-bit interleaved stereo PCM

 ## Release Log

 0.0 - Initial release. `2024-07-15`
+Added some experimental outputs, readers, etc. `2025-04-10`